 And a few years back, my friend Ron sent me a copy of the Jona Lewie album that Hine had produced.
 I still need to spin this one but was holding out for the available, but tricky to find DLX RM CDs of that title.
 Songs I have on 7″ and Lewie compilations reveal an interesting linkup between the technique of Hine and the eclecticism of Lewie, who was never afraid of synths and drum machines for as big a fan of Professor Longhair as he was.

 One of Hine’s mid-80s production jobs, his production of the “Better Off Dead” OST, came to my Record Cell years later by way of a cover of the song “Arrested By You” from the Dusty Springfield album “Reputation.”
 The song had been sung by Hine on the album, along with a mishmash of tracks by Cy Curnin and E.G. Daily – the queen of the mid-80s OST song.
-What a coup it must have been to have Dusty Springfield sing a song that you had written?
+What a coup it must have been to have Dusty Springfield sing a song that you had written!
 I also note today that a rare Thinkman cut is there as well, but the CD is out of my price range!
 Maybe an LP to get that song but maybe not!
 Even the LPs of this one are too rich for my blood!
-So scratch that complete Thinkman collection [for now].
+So I may have to give up on that complete Thinkman collection [for now].

 The last solo album that Hine released was in 1994, probably down to his production career taking all of his time.
-I only recently found out about “The Deep End” and not surprisingly, it was a German-only release.
-Like the later two Thinkman albums.
+I only recently found out about “The Deep End” and not surprisingly, it was a German-only release that I’ve not come across in my travelings.
+Like the later two Thinkman albums, which came down to mail-order sales for me.
 This one is hard to source, like the other two A+M solo CDs that I also still need, “The Wildest Wish To Fly” and “Waving, Not Drowning.”
 Actually, all of the Thinkman CDs took work to obtain, now that I think of it.
 I imagine at no point did the music of Rupert Hine waltz easily into my Record Cell with a minimum of effort.
 Great things rarely do.
 Condolences to the artist’s friends and family in this difficult time.
 Below are the Hine-related recordings in my Record Cell.
 Surely anyone reading this had been touched by Hine in one way or another, so please discuss.

 – 30 –